 - Place the uncovered dish in the microwave oven and microwave at medium for about 2 minutes.
 It’s hard to give exact times for this, because it depends on the size of the dish, how many leaves you have in the dish, how much silica gel is used and the power of your microwave.
 As with straight microwaving above, it is safer to check the status of the leaves in short intervals than to wait until the leaves scorch.
-In general, 3-4 leaves in an 8x8 inch pan with 3-4 cups silica gel takes about 2 minutes on medium.
+In general, 3 to 4 leaves in an 8x8 inch pan with 3 to 4 cups silica gel takes about 2 minutes on medium.

 - Let cool and remove the leaves.